 - " Share your onboarding plan with your boss to ensure alignment with your mutual goals.
 Given his/her broad mandate, be succinct in your communication about how your plan reinforces your boss' strategic priorities and how it will drive profitable growth across the enterprise, understanding the stated and unstated motivations. - " Keep your boss aware of each phase of your initial plan.
-Many skilled CHROs have misstepped early on by not keeping their boss (presumably the CEO) involved during each phase of their initial plan.
-"Managing your CEO" requires a different approach from what you may have experienced previously. - Establish your credibility by having a sound strategic agenda, be on top of the details of the business and implement an effective communications protocol.
-Also remember your boss wants and expects you to have healthy relationships with your peers - particularly if the HR plan requires a change agenda. - " Listen and learn from your boss and establish a discipline of collecting regular feed-back.
-In the case of the board, encourage "executive sessions" where the board discusses your performance in your absence.
+Many skilled CMOs have stumbled early on by not keeping their boss (presumably the CEO) involved during each phase of their initial plan.
+"Managing your CEO" requires a different approach from what you may have experienced previously. - Establish your credibility by having a sound strategic agenda, staying on top of the details of the business and implementing an effective communications protocol.
+Also remember that your boss wants and expects you to have healthy relationships with your peers particularly if the marketing plan requires a change agenda.
+One key watch out: your CFO.
+We have seen many talented CMOs fall out of favor over the years when they lose the support of the CFO due to overspending, lack of financial discipline, or a lack of metrics or data supporting the marketing spend.